-Creation of a CCSF-A depth scale and construction of a splice for Holes U1592A and U1592B was not necessary because both holes had only a short overlap between 293 and 339 m (CSF-A scale).
-Within this overlapping interval, several correlations were established using MS and NGR measurements from WRMSL, as well as half-core images.
+Creation of a core composite depth below seafloor, Method A (CCSF-A), depth scale and construction of a splice for Holes U1592A and U1592B was not necessary because both holes had only a short overlap between 293 and 339 m (CSF-A scale).
+Within this overlapping interval, several correlations were established using MS and NGR measurements from WRMSL, as well as half core images.

-Physical properties at Site U1592 were correlated with lithology and respective units (Figure F9).
-The topmost volcaniclastic Lithostratigraphic Subunit Ia had low NGR counts and high MS relative to other volcaniclastic units.
-Volcaniclastic layers in Subunit Ic had lower MS and a factor of 2× higher NGR than Subunits Ia and Ib.
-Subunit Id exhibited large variations in MS and often had high MS compared to other sediments at this site.
-In Lithostratigraphic Unit II, which was dominated by nannofossil-rich oozes, P-wave velocity increased with depth, NGR was low, and MS was low except where thin volcaniclastic layers had high MS. The dolomitic and siliciclastic layers of Unit III often displayed cyclic variations in NGR that correlated with organic-rich layers.
-Limestones and marbles in Units IV and V had higher P-wave velocity and lower NGR than Units I-III.
-Overall, porosities ranged 3-83 vol% and bulk densities ranged 1.2-2.7 g/cm.
-Bulk density increased with depth but was lowest in volcaniclastic materials.
-Grain densities ranged 1.9-2.8 g/cm, with the lowest values in volcaniclastic subunits in the upper 280 m.
-Thermal conductivity increased with depth, except in the upper 150 m, as expected from the compaction of sediments.
-The limestones and marbles in Lithostratigraphic Units IV and V had higher thermal conductivities (>2 W/[m·K]) than other sediments at similar depths $(1-2 W/[m\cdotK])$ .
-Due to the instability of the formations encountered, downhole logging was not conducted.
+Physical properties at Site U1592 were correlated with lithology and the respective units (Figure F9).
+The topmost volcaniclastic Lithostratigraphic Subunit Ia has low NGR counts and high MS relative to other volcaniclastic units.
+Volcaniclastic layers in Subunit Ic have lower MS and a factor of 2× higher NGR than Subunits Ia and Ib.
+Subunit Id exhibits large variations in MS and often has high MS compared to other sediments at this site.
+In Unit II, which is dominated by nannofossilrich oozes, P-wave velocity increases with depth, NGR is low, and MS is low except where thin volcaniclastic layers have high MS. The dolomitic and siliciclastic layers of Unit III often display cyclic variations in NGR that correlate with organic-rich layers.
+Limestones and marbles in Units IV and V have higher P-wave velocity and lower NGR than Units I-III.
+Overall, porosities range 3-83 vol% and bulk densities range 1.2-2.7 g/cm3.
+Bulk density increases with depth but is lowest in volcaniclastic materials.
+Grain densities range 1.9-2.8 g/cm3, with the lowest values in volcaniclastic subunits in the upper 280 m.
+Thermal conductivity increases with depth, except in the uppermost 150 m, as expected from the compaction of sediments.
+The limestones and marbles in Units IV and V have higher thermal conductivities (>2 W/[m·K]) than other sediments at similar depths $(1-2 \text{ W}/[\text{m}\cdot\text{K}])$.
+Because of the instability of the formations encountered, downhole logging was not conducted.

-Of the 9 volcanic units analyzed for major and trace elements by ICP-AES, 2 were classified as basaltic andesites, 2 as andesites, and 5 as dacites.
-Interstitial water salinity values ranged 30-58; the highest value of 58 was recorded near 490 mbsf (Figure F9).
-Values for alkalinity ranged 1.2-7.0 mM, and those of pH 7.6-8.0.
-The concentrations of bromide, Cl-, B, Na+, and K+ followed similar trends to salinity.
-Calcium, Mg2+, and SO42- correlated well with each other and showed an increase in the lowermost 75 m as salinity also increased.
-Trends for Li, Sr, Mn, Ba, and Si did not follow salinity.
-Both carbonate and TOC declined from 19 to 101 mbsf; the highest carbonate values were noted below 283 mbsf, reaching 58 wt%.
+Of the nine volcanic units analyzed for major and trace elements using ICP-AES, two were classified as basaltic andesites, two as trachyandesites, and five as dacites or trachydacites.
+IW salinity values range 30-58; the highest value of 58 was recorded near 490 mbsf (Figure F9).
+Values for alkalinity range 1.2-7.0 mM, and those of pH range 7.6-8.0.
+The concentrations of bromide, Cl-, B, Na+, and K+ follow similar trends to salinity.
+Calcium, Mg2+, and SO42- correlate well with each other and show an increase in the lowermost 75 m as salinity also increases.
+Trends for Li, Sr, Mn, Ba, and Si do not follow salinity.
+Both carbonate and TOC decline from 19 to 101 mbsf; the highest carbonate values were noted below 283 mbsf, reaching 58 wt%.
 Six organic-rich units were identified as sapropelitic (TOC = 0.5-2.0 wt%).
 Methane, ethane, and propane concentrations were below the detection limit in headspace gases.